Pluaris User Guide

 In the case of the Company, Product, Person and Location labels, you can correct errors made by the Pluaris AI engine in order to improve future results.
 This feedback can be given in two different places:

-- In the Dashboard view, in the Trending graphic, if you click on a specific entity under one of the four categories of Company, Product, Person or Location, a pop-up window will appear with the Add to Filters option described in the Filters This window also shows a link called Feedback, which you can click on to get the user feedback window shown below.
+- In the Control panel view, in the Trending graphic, if you click on a specific entity under one of the four categories of Company, Product, Person or Location, a pop-up window will appear with the Add to Filters option described in the Filters This window also shows a link called Feedback, which you can click on to get the user feedback window shown below.

-- In the Articles view, after expanding an article card using the More button, the four categories of Company, Product, Person and Location will be displayed on the left side under Insights.
+- In the Reader view, after expanding an article card using the More button, the four categories of Company, Product, Person and Location will be displayed on the left side under Insights.
 Clicking on the X next to a specific entity will open the same user feedback window shown below.

 Here is the initial user feedback window: